HsinyuG/paparazzi-autonomous/README.md

 Simulation
 -----------------

 Below is a video depicting the simulation flight.
 Similar to real flight conditions, we periodically introduce new obstacles every thirty seconds to enhance the task's difficulty.
+(Not applicable in GitHub)

 <div style="text-align:center;">
   <video width="960" height="560" controls>